CSCfi/allas-cli-utils/README.md

 ```text
 a-put my_data.b
 ```
 Will compress the data during the upload process.
-However, you can still skp the compression with option _--nc_.
+However, you can still skip the compression with option _--nc_.

 ```text
 a-put --nc my_data.b
 ```
 You can check most commonly used settings from this sample [.a_tools_conf](./.a_tools_conf) file.
-Copy the sample file to your home directory and un-comment and define the variables you wish to use.
+Copy the sample file to your home directory and uncomment and define the variables you wish to use.